naschorr/duplicator-i3-duet/README.md

 | duplicator i3 duet extruder body 30mm to 40mm fan adapter.stl | This will adapt the 30mm fan attachment point to allow a 40mm fan to be used instead
 | duplicator i3 duet extruder x carriage ptfe clamp top.stl     |
 | duplicator i3 duet extruder x carriage ptfe clamp bottom.stl  |
+| prusa i3 mk2 extruder cover.stl                               | This is literally just the official part from Prusa, included here for convenience
+| prusa i3 mk2 x carriage.stl                                   | This is literally just the official part from Prusa, included here for convenience

 ### X-Axis Motor Assembly
 All STLs only need to be printed once.